Byzantine–Bulgarian war of 894–896: Aftermath

 The war ended with a peace treaty which confirmed the Bulgarian domination on the Balkans, restored the status of Bulgaria as a most favoured nation, abolished the commercial restrictions and obliged the Byzantine Empire to pay annual tribute.
 Under the treaty, the Byzantines also ceded an area between the Black Sea and Strandzha to Bulgaria.
 In exchange, the Bulgarians released the captured Byzantine soldiers and civilians, who were allegedly 120,000.
-The peace treaty remained in force until Leo VI's death in 912 although Simeon I did violate it following the Sack of Thessaloniki in 904, extracting further territorial concessions in Macedonia.
+The peace treaty remained in force until Leo VI's death in 912 although Simeon I did violate it following the Sack of Thessalonica in 904, extracting further territorial concessions in Macedonia.

 The Bulgarian monarch was satisfied with the results and considered that he had superiority over the Byzantine Empire to achieve his political ambitions — to assume the throne in Constantinople.
 Despite the success, however, Simeon I realized that there was still a lot to do in order to prevail over the Empire for good.
 He needed his own political and ideological base and launched an ambitious construction programme in Preslav so that it could rival Constantinople.
 In addition, Simeon I took precautions to reduce the Byzantine influence over the Western Balkans by imposing his authority over the Principality of Serbia in return for recognizing Petar Gojniković as its ruler.

-The devastation in Dobrudzha at the hands of the Magyars indicated how vulnerable Bulgaria was to attacks from the north under the influence of the Byzantine diplomacy.
+The devastation in Dobruja at the hands of the Magyars indicated how vulnerable Bulgaria was to attacks from the north under the influence of the Byzantine diplomacy.
 That experience paid off well in 917, when Simeon managed to counter the Byzantine efforts to ally with the Serbs or the Pechenegs, and forced them to fight alone in the battle of Achelous, where the Byzantines were soundly defeated in one of the biggest disasters in Byzantine history.